 The internal audit team is a key function and represents the third line of the 'three lines of defence' system.
-The internal audit function is outsourced to the internal audit team of Allianz SE as a part of Group Audit, the arrangement being governed by a service level agreement and subject to the Company's Outsourcing Policy.
 The outsourcing of the internal audit services does not imply any delegation of management responsibility for the internal audit function, which remains the corporate responsibility of the Company.